Video Recording: 6 Reasons Why You Need a Live Stream CMS

 4. Video Privacy & Security

 As piracy and hacking continue to rise each year, security and privacy are becoming even more critical for broadcasters.
-That means ensuring their video CMS or OVP includes advanced security features to minimize risks and features that protect data from infringing on privacy laws.
+That means ensuring their video streaming CMS or OVP includes advanced security features to minimize risks and features that protect data from infringing on privacy laws.

 A video CMS, however, should also include more advanced security measures like IP and domain restrictions to limit piracy that’s common in specific regions or to comply with local regulations in countries like China.